apenwarr/redo/Documentation/FAQBasics.md

 # Do end users have to have redo installed in order to build my project?

+No.  We include a very short and simple shell script called `do` in the `minimal/` subdirectory of the redo project.
+`minimal/do` is like
-No.  We include a very short and simple shell script called `do` in the `minimal/` subdirectory of the redo project.  `do` is like `redo` (and it works with the same `*.do` scripts), except it doesn't understand dependencies; it just always rebuilds everything from the top.
+`redo` (and it works with the same `*.do` scripts), except it doesn't understand dependencies; it just always rebuilds everything from the top.

-You can include `do` with your program to make it so non-users of redo can still build your program.
-Someone who wants to hack on your program will probably go crazy unless they have a copy of `redo` though.
+You can include `do` with your program so that non-users of redo can still build your program.
+Someone who wants to hack on your program will probably go crazy unless they install a copy of `redo` though.

 Actually, `redo` itself isn't so big, so for large projects where it matters, you could just include it with your project.